 Gastrointestinal bleeding.
 (Sudden large bleeding can be life threatening).

-Cancer (Helicobacter pylori as the etiological factor)
+Cancer (Helicobacter pylori as the etiological factor) Perforation (hole in the wall) Penetration.

-Anaemia

-Black, tarr

-Perforation (hole in the wall) Penetration.

-Treatment options

-Reduce acid secretion or Neutralize acid in the lumen

-Protect the mucosa from acid destruction

 Antibiotics to eradicate Helicobacter pylori.
 If this is successful then the ulcer should begin to heal on its own.